dltmjk/ellul/content/zettelkasten/literature notes/Republic/Book 5/Republic; Book 5.md

 1. [[Socrates]] mentions that women and children will be shared in this society.
 	1. Adeimantus accuses him of being lazy since he doesn't elaborate on this point.
+	2. Socrates defends himself by claiming that his ideas on this matter are unformed and he is scared of expressing them
 2. Women should be brought up in the same way as men
 	2. Given the same education and training.
 		1. While this might seem laughable given the current customs, there have been examples of other such practices that were thought improper until practiced.